movermeyer/servy/docs/index.rst

 Introduction
 ------------

-Servy is a module RPC tool for Python based on RESTful architecture.
+Servy is a RPC tool based on RESTful architecture.

 .. toctree::